About Us

 In the spirit and tradition of our founder, who called the poor “our masters who feed us,” we see the face of Christ in those we serve and we devote our lives to doing His work on Earth.
 We invite you to join us, whether it be through donations to help us do this important work or by exploring whether God may be calling you to join us as a Vincentian priest or brother.

-Sincerely in Vincent DePaul,
+Sincerely in St. Vincent,

 Provincial Superior